-3.6, in remarkable agreement with the experiments.
+Figure 11 compares the smoothing aRMSE (first column), the filtering aRMSE (second column) and the number of ensemble propagations (third column) of the $IEnKS{QS}$ and $IEnKS{QC}$ as a function of the N_Q parameter.
+The $IEnKS{QS}$ aRMSE quickly decreases after a point for both algorithms and for both models.
+Before this point, the algorithms fail to find the global minimum and the RMSE is close to the climatological variance.
+After this point, the algorithms succeed in finding the global minimum and the RMSE is low.
+For the IEnKS{QS} with the L95 model, this point can be estimated using results of Sect.
+3 by $S/S{\rm max} \simeq 3.6$, in remarkable agreement with Fig. 11.
 This point comes later for the IEnKS{QC} but it demands less ensemble propagations making this algorithm numerically more efficient than the IEnKS{QS}.
 However those ensemble propagations have different behavior for the L95 and L63 models when the minimizations fail to find the global minimum.
 For the L95 model, the number of ensemble propagations is high meaning that the minimization takes a lot of iterations and fails to converge.
 For the L63 model, the number of ensemble propagations is low indicating that minimizations converge but to a non-global extrema.